ZRiddle/PokeAlertsOnboarding/README.md

 # Can you put bots in my area?

 Yes!
-However, keep in mind our top priority is keeping the current bots running.
-Niantic is constantly trying to murder them and breaking everything.
+However, keep in mind our top priority is keeping stuff running.

 ## How can I help my area get bots?